 Mr. Mason: . . . and putting words in the mouths of our members and pretending to have their feelings hurt, Mr. Speaker.
 It's a political strategy, not a point of order.
 That's my point.
-The Speaker: Thank you.

 I noticed Calgary-Foothills, and now I see Airdrie.
 Is there additional information?